 The defeat of Chaos is even worse.
 He gets killed offscreen (not even a good distance away, just barely offscreen) by one character who had been missing for a while and three characters who had NEVER SHOWN UP BEFORE THAT POINT.
-Note that this was done to resolve a Brick Joke that had been set up NINE YEARS PRIOR.
+This was done to resolve a Brick Joke that had been set up nine years earlier.

 Fighter: ...After we brutally murdered her son, banished her husband to hell, and tore up her driveway.